RoryQo/Updating-Tech-and-Oil-Shock-Series/Tech Shock/README.md

 An initial **start date** (e.g., a quarter in the late 1960s) is imposed to:

-- Match the original empirical design, and
+- Match the original empirical matrices
-- Exclude early periods with sparse or lower-quality data.

-The transformed series are saved and then used to build the **VAR input matrix**.

 ---